igneus/gly/README.md

 #### 3.1 Score header

+Score header starts at the beginning of the score and ends with first non-empty line identified by the parser as music or lyrics.
+Like in gabc it is optional - you aren't required to include header in a score.

-Score header consists of fields.
+Header consists of fields.
 Each header field is on it's own (one) line and consists of identifier, colon and value: